mato-m/knn-diabetes/README.md

-# K-nearest neigbors - Diabetes prediction
+# K-nearest neighbors - Diabetes prediction

 #### K-nearest neigbors (KNN)
 Knn classifies data into the classes based on its distance from k number of its closest data points.
 Typically,